Site logo

 Nang Kwak: Thailand Goddess of Wealth & Good Luck

-Nang Kwak is a revered figure in Thai folklore and popular culture.
+Nang Kwak (นางกวัก) is a revered figure in Thai folklore and popular culture.
 She often is called the Goddess of Wealth & Good Luck or the Patron Saint of merchants and Thai shop owners.
-While she is not worshiped universally by all Thais, statues, figurines, and posters of her can be seen in offices and houses […]
+While she is not worshiped universally by all Thais, statues, figurines, and posters of her can be seen in offices and […]

 Jul 28

-What is Asahna Bucha Day – Thailand Blessings & Greetings
+Asahna Bucha Day (2024) in Thailand

 Asahna Bucha Day (วันอาสาฬหบูชา) is a Thai religious holiday that marks the day when the Buddha gave his first sermon on the Dharma.
 The Dharma describes the nature of reality and the conduct required for personal liberation and the cessation of suffering, as encapsulated in the 8-fold path.
 Thailand is the only country in the […]